Prosus faces investor criticism over $ 144 million fee for Naspers stock exchange | ExBulletin

 Prosus faces investor criticism over $ 144 million fee for Naspers stock exchange

-JOHANNESBURG, July 27 (Reuters) – Tech investor Prosus will pay up to $ 144 million in transaction fees when it purchases a block of shares in parent company Naspers, according to a document submitted to the stock exchanges on July 12, arousing criticism from some investors.
+JOHANNESBURG, July 27 (Reuters) – Tech investor Prosus will pay up to $ 144 million in transaction fees when it purchases a block of shares in parent company Naspers, according to a document submitted to the stock exchanges on July 12, attracting criticism from investors.

 The fees total more than Prosus’ free cash flow for the year ended March 31, and are almost three times what Naspers paid in 2019 to list Prosus on the Amsterdam Stock Exchange.